ticky/dotfiles/readme.md

 * install [git-bash-completion](http://github.com/markgandolfo/git-bash-completion)
 * `git clone git@github.com:ticky/dotfiles.git ~/dotfiles`
 * `cd ~/dotfiles && ruby install.rb`
+* if on OS X, run `bash ~/.osx` to set OS X defaults (TODO: streamline this)
 * Restart your shell

 ## Updating

 There is no special method to updating.
 Simply pull any changes into your working copy and restart your shell.

+NOTE: .osx defaults will not be set on shell restart.

 ## Platform-specific `bin` directories